VowpalWabbit/vowpalwabbit.github.io/_posts/2021-06-28-vowpalwabbit-8.11.0.md

 ## Release highlights

-### Documentation improvments

-All python related notebook examples have been made interactive via [jupyter binder](https://jupyter.org/binder) and can now be found [here](https://vowpalwabbit.org/docs/vowpal_wabbit/python/latest/)

-### Track upcoming deprecations

-Upcoming deprecations can now be tracked [here](https://github.com/VowpalWabbit/vowpal_wabbit/issues?q=is%3Aissue+is%3Aopen+label%3ADeprecation)

-Deprecation warnings will be added in minor releases and the warnings will state the major release in which they will take effect

 ### pyVW related updates and improvments

 - VW for Python 3.9 added to windows python build [(#2939)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/2939)

 The python DataFrame-to-VW effort has been growing, the latest available changes beeing:
-- [TODO point to new tutorial location in new python docs when available] A new tutorial showcasing the latest DataFrame to VW improvments [here](https://github.com/VowpalWabbit/vowpal_wabbit/blob/master/python/examples/DFtoVW_tutorial.ipynb)
+- A new tutorial showcasing the latest DataFrame to VW improvments [here](https://github.com/VowpalWabbit/vowpal_wabbit/blob/master/python/examples/DFtoVW_tutorial.ipynb)
 - [Get weight from name (#3042)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/3042)
 - [Add weight attribute to SimpleLabel (#3033)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/3033)
 - [Add contextual bandit label to DFtoVW (#2713)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/2713)

 ### cb_to_cb_adf reduction

 `cb` and `cb_adf` code paths have been consolidated into using the cb_adf path, without however issuing any breaking changes [(#2680)](https://github.com/VowpalWabbit/vowpal_wabbit/pull/2680). cb examples are internally translated to cb_adf examples.
 This behaviour can be turned off by supplying the `--cb_force_legacy` flag when `--cb N` is used.
-Models created with previous releases will apply the legacy flag automatically and fallback to the legacy behaviour.
 The motivation behind this change is so that the cb reduction can benefit from the work done on cb_adf which has gotten more attention over the years

 ### `--cubic :::` and `--interactions [:]*` speedup